Priority Preferences for Enrollment

 Compass Public Charter School will have admission preferences for enrollment of students in subsequent school years, with the selection hierarchy with respect to such preferences as follows:

 Each year Compass Public Charter School will maintain a proposed attendance list containing the names of all prospective students on whose behalf a timely request for admission was received, separated by grade level.
 The proposed attendance list will contain columns next to the name of each student, in which Compass will designate admission preferences applicable to each prospective student.
-The columns will designate “A” for returning preference; “B” for founders preference; “C” for sibling preference, with a corresponding cross-reference to each of the siblings of the prospective student; “D” for transfer students from other qualifying charter schools; “E” for attendance area preference; and “F” column for students outside of the attendance area.
+The columns will designate “A” for returning preference; “B” for founders preference; “C” for sibling preference, with a corresponding cross-reference to each of the siblings of the prospective student; “D” for attendance area preference; and “E” column for students outside of the attendance area.

 If the initial capacity of Compass Public Charter School is insufficient to enroll all prospective students, or if capacity is insufficient to enroll all prospective students in subsequent school years, then Compass will determine who will be offered admission to Compass by conducting a fair and equitable selection process.
-That process will use a randomized method for identifying the draw order for the grades and for all student applications.
+That process will use a randomized method for student applications.
 The method will be transparent and follow a clearly defined process.
 Compass will be using the randomized method in an effort to increase the accuracy of the data and reduce the amount of time required to perform the lottery.